emanuelemassaro/Mobility-US/README.md

 ![GitHub Logo](NYdiffMap11.png)

 In the next figure we report the trend of the distance per user per day.
-As we can see the drop
+As we can see the drop is constant over the time